yasglobal/schema-for-article/readme.txt

 3. That’s it.

 **Compatibility.** This version requires php 5.4 for some options of json_encode.
-If you encounter any problems with the plugin you should check your web hotel’s php version.
+If you encounter any problems with the plugin you should check your web hotel's php version.

 == Frequently Asked Questions ==

 **Why should I install this plugin?**
 *** Installing this plugin is the easiest way to add structured data to your blog.
-The plugin automatically creates the JSON-LD according to Google’s specification.
+The plugin automatically creates the JSON-LD according to Google's specification.

 **Does this plugin improve my SEO rankings?**
 *** We cannot promise it - but installing this plugin is in any case a step in right direction.***